SuperUserAZ/pyprojects/README.md

 # pyprojects
-# create_delete_scr.py
+# key-value.py

-this program adds or removes a folder, file or files in the current directory, or from a folder one level higher in the specified number of instances, using commands from the command line
+#key-value.py

--fo     '--folder'  --> 'creates a new folder or navigates to that folder') -f      '--file'  --> 'the name of the instance of the file or files') -cr     '--create'  --> 'creates a file')
+this file is designed to save the data entered via the command line by analogy key-value '-k' or '--key' adds a key
--d      '--delete'  --> 'deletes the file')
+'-v' or '--value' adds the value at the given key
--co     '--count' -->  'indicates the number of instances')
+One key can store multiple values at a time.
+If you enter only a key, the entire value for this key is displayed.
+The data will be stored in json format.